1. What is HPTN 083?

 The study will enroll 4,500 cisgender men who have sex with men (MSM) and transgender women (TGW) who have sex with men.
 Participants will be aged 18 years or older and at high risk for acquiring HIV infection.

-6. What will happen during the study?
+6. What happens during the study?

 HIV uninfected persons who are at increased risk of HIV acquisition will be assigned by chance to either CAB or TDF/FTC in a double blind manner.
 This means that neither the participant nor the staff will know what the person is receiving.
 Neither the participants nor the study team will know who is in which group until after the trial has completed.
 Participants will take either cabotegravir or TDF/FTC medications in the study, but will get an injection and oral tablets– one will be active and the other will be a placebo.
 The study is designed in three steps: Step 1 is a five-week oral tablet phase to assess the safety of the study agents before proceeding to injections; Step 2 is the injection phase, where oral tablets are taken daily and injections are given at two time points four weeks apart followed by every eight weeks thereafter; and Step 3 is an open-label oral TDF/FTC phase, where all participants that are done receiving injections are given open-label oral TDF/FTC for up to a year.
 Study participants will be transitioned to locally-available HIV prevention services, which may include PrEP, when their participation in the study ends.